top of page

 Artist's Statement

-The themes I'm attracted to could be described in terms of
+The themes I'm attracted to could be described in terms of:

-• The abyss between wish and possibility: ego's existential drama.
+• The abyss between wish and possibility.

 Eduard Zibnitski